davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

 ```

 ## PERFORMANCE
-Using my development machine with 4 threads on two cores, a
+Using my oldest development machine with 4 threads on two cores, each a
 Intel Core i3-4100M CPU @ 2.50GHz, the load generator will run up
 to 4,000 TPS and has an average overhead of 0.00124 seconds
 (ie, ~1 millisecond).
 The overhead  will be reported as part of the